atari-monk/doc-site/coding/log.md

 I also set up a **_class for key-value storage_** in cli_tool.
 I'm currently making these packages installable via pip, along with the functions I created.
 Regardless of whether this project is truly necessary or fully logical, I enjoyed working on it.

+## 2024.11.25

+### 08:54

+Note on package hierarchy and decided where to move Storage Provider class.